jonathangenlambda/cardano-node/CONTRIBUTING.rst

 Many Cardano packages are not on Hackage and are instead in the `Cardano package repository <https://github.com/input-output-hk/cardano-haskell-packages>`__, see the README for more information.
 Getting new packages from there works much like getting them from Hackage.
-The differences are that it has an independent ``index-state``, and that there is a different Nix command you need to run afterwards: ``nix flake lock --update-input cardanoHaskellPackages``.
+The differences are that it has an independent ``index-state``, and that there is a different Nix command you need to run afterwards: ``nix flake lock --update-input CHaP``.

 Patching dependencies
 ~~~~